soxueren/atsd/integration/pentaho/data-integration/README.md

 ![](resources/1000_preview.png)

+#### Divide by 1000

+Add new column that have Price * Weight value divided by 1000 (bacause weight is a proportion from 1000)

 - Open `Design` pane and find `Calculator` in `Transform` category.
 Drag and drop it to `Transformation` pane
 - Connect `Calculator` to `1000`
 - Configure `Calculator` as shown in the screenshot below: